apache/openwhisk-wskdeploy/README.md

 ./wskdeploy --help
 ```

-Note: we have no releases yet so you should build the `development` branch.

 # Contributing

 Start by creating a fork of `openwhisk-wskdeploy` and then change the git `origin` to point to